teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 ## Browsing data
 While the database is open, click on the Browse Data tab in SQLiteBrowser.
 You can select the table you want to browse, which will show all the rows in that table.
 This is how you can view all of TRBot's data!

 You can select a column by clicking on it.
 If the Edit Database Cell menu isn't up, open it with View > Edit Database Cell.
 You can modify the data for the selected column and apply it.
 Note that the change hasn't been saved yet!
 To save changes, hit CTRL + S or click on File > Write Changes.
+In SQLiteBrowser, you can hold CTRL + Shift and click on a column to jump to its relation, if it has one.
+This is useful for seeing which User a UserStats row belongs to, for instance.

 If you want to revert the changes you've applied but have not yet saved, click on File > Revert Changes.